Visiting Newport RI on a Budget - Take an Insider's Look at The Cheaper Side of Newport

 Newport Offers a Lot of History to Explore Even Without Visiting the Mansions

 If your budget doesn't allow for a tour of any of Newport's Mansions, there is still plenty of history to explore in one of America's oldest colonial cities.
-It's everywhere, from the cobblestone streets, to the gas-lit street lamps, and to hundreds of homes and buildings throughout the city.
-Walk the historic Point neighborhood, the homes surrounding Trinity Church in the center of town, and up Historic Hill onto beautiful Bellevue Avenue.
-There's an incredible amount to see just from the street, reading all the historic placards on homes throughout Newport.
+It's everywhere, from the cobblestone streets, to the gas-lit street lamps, and to hundreds of historic homes and buildings throughout the city.
+Walk the Point neighborhood where you'll find the largest collection of colonial homes in America, the homes surrounding Trinity Church in the center of town, and up Historic Hill onto beautiful Bellevue Avenue.
+There's an incredible amount to see just from the street, especially all the historic placards designating them on the National Register of Historic Places.
 When its time to take a rest, head to Battery Park in the Point; you won't be disappointed.
-A small but beautiful park awaits you, with benches that overlook Newport harbor and unforgettable views of Goat Island and the Newport Bridge.
+A small but beautiful park awaits you, with benches that directly overlook Newport harbor with unobstructed and unforgettable views of Goat Island and the Newport Bridge.
 You can't buy that experience for any amount of money.

 Let Your Imagination Be Your Newport Guide